l-ouis/louis.github.io/index.md

 **Typing**

-298th place on the global monkeytype.com 60s leaderboards (190wpm, top 0.1%).
-Also a huge fan of blank keycaps.
+Top 300 global placement on monkeytype.com 60s leaderboards (note: may be out of date, I only grind every now and then)

 **Games**

-Working on Arcitect, a bullet-hell builder with an advanced enemy behavior editor.